FireBreather65/FireBreather65/README.md

 <img src="2-18-header.png" />

 ```
-- 🌱 I’m currently working on hosting a hackathon for female and gender-diverse students in the Seattle area.
+- 🌱 I’m currently working on developing a website for a local bakery.

 - 💬 Ask me about Figma, Git, GitHub, HTML5, and CSS3.